fmarino-ipzs/eid-it-wallet-docs/docs/en/brand-identity.rst

     :alt: examples of Discovery Page layouts: grid, tab, and list
     :width: 100%

-For further details on the use of the Authentication Button, please refer to the :ref:`Authentication`  section.
+For further details on the use of the Authentication Button, please refer to the :ref:`functionalities:Authentication`  section.

 The Authentication Button has the following requirements: